 - 1. Expose injection site, sterilize with alcohol wipe if time permits - 2.
 Administer medication by piercing the skin at a 90° angle at patient's lateral thigh (apply skin traction to site if needed) - 3.
 Needle should be inserted completely to the hub - 4.
 Depress the plunger slowly to administer the proper dose - 5.
 Withdraw needle, dispose needle with used epi vial in sharps container and return to Medic One - 6.
 Massage injection site for at least 10 seconds - 7.
-Contact ALS for additional doses of epinephrine - 8.
+Administer second dose is patient is still in anaphylaxis 5 minutes after initial dose - 8.
 Document patient care: medication dose, time, site, and patient response to therapy